 Cork Wine & Grille, located at the Watermark Country Club, is open to the general public and is a must-visit for wine lovers.
 Cork certainly lives up to its name, offering one of the area’s most extensive wine lists, with selections available by the bottle or in a glass.

 Cork’s menu features plenty of California wines, as well as European, South American, and Michigan varieties.
 Cork offers a modern bistro ambiance and has a fabulous patio to enjoy during the warmer months.
-Cork also has their own Wine Club, which will get you a range of benefits, including one complimentary featured bottle of wine every month.
+Cork also offers wine storage lockers, which will get you a range of benefits, including access to premium and rare wines.

 The Kitchen by Wolfgang Puck